Vyral/brett-jennings-recruiting/_drafts/2020-08-04-hear-how-kelly-will-earn-1-million-gci-in-her-2nd-year-with-real-estate-experts.md

 ---
 layout: post
 title: >-
-  Hear How Kelly Will Earn $1 Million GCI in Her 2nd Year With Real Estate Experts
+  Expert on Fire: Hear How Kelly Will Earn $1 Million GCI in Her 2nd Year With Real Estate Experts
 date: 2020-08-04 16:46:00
 tags:
   - Reviews and Referrals